The Linux tune2fs command with examples

 How to set mount counts using the tune2fs command ?

-The -C option is used with the tune2fs command to set the number of times the filesystem has been mounted.
+The -C option is used with the tune2fs command to override the default number of times the filesystem has been mounted.

 Example: